 Upcycle your old t shirts into baby bibs #How-To & DIY#babies#diy Updated Oct 12 2015 (Posted Nov 7 2012) Guest post by Rebecca Photos and tutorial by Rebecca.
 When my son was born, I had the biggest distaste for baby bibs.
 I hated how "babyish" they looked, yet I knew how functional they were for drool, food, and so on.
 So, I came up with an alternative: bibs made out of upcycled shirts!
 So much better.
 You can make these with either adult graphic tees or toddler button-down shirts.
 What you need Bib patterns found here and here Adult graphic tees or toddler-sized button-down shirts Scissors Sewing machine Paper Velcro To read the tutorial, head over to Rebecca's blog!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Guest post written by Rebecca http://betterlifebags.com/ PREVIOUS Make party-ready votives out of funky gourds NEXT The Dog House Sofa: helping you share your couch with your furry friends without actually having to Show/Hide comments [ 6 ] OK,SO CUTE!
 I totally want to make adult-sized ones for lobster/chicken wing/spaghetti night – or am I the only one who ruins all her shirts while twirling pasta/scarfing wings/cracking claws?
 Reply Brilliant!!
 Reply Love love love!
 I might even get my husband to donate some of his holey-armpit shirts to the cause and get them out of his closet #bonus Reply guh. now i am sad that i gave away my awesome tees i don't wear anymore. still, i might have to do this with what's left ('cause my babies are already so much more fly than me).
 Reply Also a great use for thrift store finds that are too big/small/worn for regular wear but you love the design of.
 Reply Um, AWESOME!!!
 All over this!
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Notify me of follow-up comments by email.
+Subscribe me to your mailing list No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.